Serving our community with needed programs--Weatherization

 CVCA accepting bids for two used vans

 Clinch Valley Community Action Inc. is accepting bids on two 2009 Chevrolet vans.
 Van 1 has 172,997 miles.
 Van 2 has 195,994 miles.
 Bids should be submitted in writing and clearly marked Van 1 or Van 2.
+Vans may be inspected during normal business hours by calling Sandra Corell and scheduling an appointment.

 Community Needs Assessment Survey